faithokamoto/faithokamoto.github.io/_posts/2024-12-07-explain-your-science.md

 author: Faith Okamoto
 ---

-Science code, at least theoretically, represents something tangile.
-Modeling the spread of a virus in ten thousand simulated populations.
+Science code, at least theoretically, represents something tangible.
+Modeling the spread of a virus in simulated populations.
 Parsing gads of sensor output for peaks of relevant data.
 Graphing statistics on tests taken across a country.
 Because we deal with stuff that has concrete meaning, concrete and defensible constraints crop up often.
 Often those constraints end up in code.
 When they do, they should be explained.

 ## What science?